SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_FILTERS.md

 ## Filters

-In the network Netzgrafik-Editor, the "What You See Is What You Get" principle applies.
+In the Netzgrafik-Editor, the "What You See Is What You Get" principle applies.
 This means that everything you have displayed will be drawn, analyzed, and can be edited.
 Therefore, the filtering function plays a crucial role.
 It offers a wide range of possibilities, from simple filtering to very complex and user-specific settings, allowing you to create complex